davewalker5/MusicCatalogue/README.md

 | GUI          | React.js | Browser UI for catalogue browsing                                  |

 - NuGet packages are available for the entities, data and logic
-- Docker builsd of the REST API and GUI are also available
+- Docker builds of the REST API and GUI are also available

 ## The Console Lookup Tool